modular-network/ethereum-libraries/CrowdsaleLib/README.md

 Allows a user to withdraw their purchased tokens whenever they want, provided they actually have purchased some.
 The token's transferFrom function is called so that the token contract transfers tokens from the owners address to the buyer's address.

+withdrawLeftoverWei

+If a user had sent wei that didn't add up exactly to a whole number of tokens, the leftover wei will be recorded in the leftoverWei mapping for that user.
+This function allows the user to withdraw the excess.

 changeTokenPrice

 Internal function that is called when the time interval has passed and it is time for the price of tokens to change.

 setExchangeRate

 Function that is called by the owner to set the exhange rate (cents/ETH).
 In addition to setting the exchange rate, it calculates the corresponding price of the tokens in tokens per ETH.
-Only the owner can call this function and it can only be called between 48 and 24 hours before the crowdsale officially starts to get an accurate ETH-USD price.
+Only the owner can call this function and it can only be called within 3 days of the crowdsale officially starting to get an accurate ETH-USD price.
 It can also only be called once.
 Once the price is set, it cannot be changed.

 getContribution